ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework/2020-03-18-entity-framework.md

 Let us go further with this.
 We actually can do more here and Hot Chocolate provides you with a filter and sorting middleware to really give you the power to query your data with complex expressions.

-First, we need to add two more packages that will add the sorting and filtering middleware.
+First, we need to add filtering and sorting providers to our GraphQL service.

 ```bash
 dotnet add package HotChocolate.Types.Filters